 Starting next fall, undergraduates at the Carlson School of Management may pay more for school than other University of Minnesota students.

-A Board of Regents subcommittee on Thursday will discuss gradually phasing in a $2,000 per-year tuition surcharge for Carlson School undergrads.
-President Eric Kaler and the college’s interim dean both support the proposal to hike tuition.
+A Board of Regents subcommittee on Thursday will discuss gradually phasing in a $2,000 per year tuition surcharge for Carlson undergrads.
+President Eric Kaler and the interim Carlson dean both support the proposal to hike tuition.

-In a letter to Carlson School students Friday, Interim Dean Sri Zaheer said the surcharge would not affect students eligible for Pell Grants or those who receive University of Minnesota Promise Scholarships.
+In a letter to Carlson students Friday, Interim Dean Sri Zaheer said the surcharge would not affect students eligible for Pell grants or those who receive U Promise Scholarships.

-Sean Klun,a finance junior in Carlson School, said he disagrees with the cost bump.
+Sean Klun, a finance junior in Carlson, said he disagrees with the cost bump.

 Paying for tuition, housing and living expenses is already a lot to manage as a student, he said.